Authored by the expert who managed and guided the team behind the Spain Property Pack

 So, is now a good time?

-Of course, this is not financial or investment advice, we don't know your personal situation, and we always recommend doing your own research before any property purchase.
+This is not financial or investment advice, because we do not know your personal situation and you should always do your own research before buying property in Basque Country.

 Is it smart to buy now in Basque Country, or should I wait as of 2026?